You only have minutes to salvage things before you need to leave – what do you do?

 Mr Taylor recommends that people include the following items in their emergency kit, alongside other essentials like non-perishable food, water and a flashlight:

-• copy of home and contents insurance policy (it may be convenient to highlight the policy number to make it easier to find if you need to submit a claim)
+• copy of home insurance and contents insurance policy (it may be convenient to highlight the policy number to make it easier to find if you need to submit a claim)

 • any other insurance policies and related documents